-My office assistant and I will be monitoring insurance policies for any changes to corona-related cost share, copayment, and coinsurance policies.
-I will be checking and rechecking insurance policies to ensure you will be covered for teletherapy if you choose this option of care.
-At this time, all major insurance companies (UPMC, Highmark, Aetna, Optum/United, and Cigna) are continuing to provide coverage for teletherapy into September 2020.
+In addition, my office assistant and I will be monitoring insurance policies for any changes to corona-related cost share policies, copayments, and coinsurance.
+I will be checking and re-checking insurance policies to ensure you will be covered for teletherapy if you choose this option of care.
+At this time, all major insurance companies (UPMC, Highmark, Aetna, Optum/United, and Cigna) are continuing to provide coverage for teletherapy.
+Changes will be posted here.

 Please check www.anchoredinknowledge.com (the practice website) for updates and my business facebook page at: https://www.facebook.com/anchoredchild.